A New measure of income inequality: Simulation Study

 \section{Simulation Study}

-In this section, we carried out a Monte Carlo Simulation study to study the finite sample performance of the proposed estimators of $GIM(v)$.
-The simulation is done ten thousand times.
-We carried out the simulation study for $v=2$ and $v=3$ with three different distributional assumptions of the $X$- Exponential, Pareto and Lognormal.
-The results from the simulation study are given in Table \ref{tab:exp},\ref{tab:pareto}, \ref{tab:lnorm}, respectively.
+In this section, we carried out a Monte Carlo Simulation study to evaluate the finite sample performance of the proposed estimators of $GIM(v)$.
+The simulation is done using R package and repeated ten thousand times.
+We carried out the simulation study for $v=2$ and $v=3$ with three different distributional assumptions of the $X$- exponential, Pareto and lognormal.
+The results from the simulation study for these distributions are given in Table \ref{tab:exp},\ref{tab:pareto}, \ref{tab:lnorm}, respectively.
 For each case, the bias and mean square deviation (MSE) is calculated to evaluate the performance of the proposed estimators.